dart-archive/polymer-dart-patterns/web/basics/using_a_computed_property/README.md

-# Using a Computed Property
+# Using a computed property

 Shows how to to bind to a property that is computed based on other property values.